rodekruis/espocrm-training/docs/general/index.md

 - Scan the QR code with your app

 - Fill in the code

+How log out of EspoCRM

+- Top right corner, click on three dots

+- Click Log Out